 The National Endowment for the Arts is a proud and active partner with the White House Initiative on Historically Black Colleges and Universities (HBCUs).

-In 2018, Chairman Mary Anne Carter made outreach to HBCUs a direct priority at the National Endowment for the Arts.
+Outreach to HBCUs is a direct priority of the National Endowment for the Arts.
 Over time, the agency’s vision is that every Historically Black College and University successfully applies for funding opportunities through the National Endowment for the Arts.
-To increase applications, the agency is:
+The agency’s efforts include:

-- establishing and cultivating ongoing relationships with Historically Black Colleges and Universities,
+- establishing and cultivating ongoing relationships with Historically Black Colleges and Universities leadership, educators, and students;

-- building awareness of the National Endowment for the Arts,
+- building awareness of the National Endowment for the Arts and its funding opportunities;

 Virtual National HBCU Week 2020